typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 Additionally, a fiber may never produce an outcome, in which case it is said to be nonterminating.

-The fiber API consists of four primitive functions: `start`, `join`, `cancel`, and `racePair`.
+The fiber API consists of three primitive functions: `start`, `join`, `cancel`.
 We'll explore this API in the following sections.
-Note that fibers are considered to be an unsafe and low-level feature of Cats Effect and must be dealt with more caution than we do in the examples.
-Application developers should rarely find themselves interacting with them.
+Surprisingly, fibers are considered to be an unsafe and low-level feature of Cats Effect and must be given more caution than we offer in the examples.
+Accordingly, application developers should rarely find themselves dealing with them directly.

-#### Starting fibers
+#### Starting and joining fibers
 The most basic action of concurrency in Cats Effect is to start or spawn a new fiber.
 This requests to the scheduler to begin the concurrent execution of a program `IO[A]` inside a new logical thread.
-The effects of the current fiber and the spawned fiber are interleaved in a nondeterministic fashion.
+The actions of the current fiber and the spawned fiber are interleaved in a nondeterministic fashion.

+After a fiber is `start`ed, it can be `join`ed which semantically blocks the joiner until the joinee has terminated, after which `join` will return the outcome of the joinee.
+Let's take a look at an example.

-Let's take a look at an example that demonstrates spawning and the interleaving of multiple fibers.
-In the following program, the main fiber spawns a second fiber that prints `A` 100 times and then prints `B` 100 times, after which it exits.
+Let's take a look at an example that demonstrates spawning and joining of fibers, as well as the nondeterministic interleaving of their executions.

 ```scala
 import cats.effect.{IO, IOApp, ExitCode}